-There are two items that will be voted on at the annual meeting:
+There are four items that will be voted on at the annual meeting:

-- 1. The election of two Class II directors; and - 2.
-The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2014.
+- 1. The election of three Class III directors; - 2.
+The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending July 31, 2015; - 3.
+The non-binding advisory vote to approve the compensation of our named executive officers; and - 4.
+The advisory vote on the frequency of future executive compensation advisory votes.